SenseLogic/LINK/README.md

 ## Limitations

+*   Routes can't be added to the root sitemap file.
+*   Sitemap subfolder paths must end with a slash character.
-*   The language code is expected to be placed immediately after the domain when generating the canonical URL : <br><br>`https://example.com/{languageCode}/path`
+*   The language code must be placed immediately after the domain : <br><br>`https://example.com/{languageCode}/path`

 ## Version